What is the source of the election results that Minnesota Public Radio is showing on its Web site?

 The interactive maps require the Flash plug-in to run.
 You may need to download a current version of Flash that is compatible with your browser and computer operating system.
 Normally you will be prompted to download the Flash plug-in if you need it, but in some circumstances, such as corporate systems where computers are administered centrally, you may not see a prompt.
 Macromedia also provides Flash support on its site.

 We are unable to respond to individual requests for support.
 However, if you're experiencing problems, we do want to know about them so we can make improvements in the future.
-Please report any issues you have through our contact form.
+Please report any issues you have with the display on our election comment form.